 One of the most frequent questions I get is about organizing books and what my at-home bookshelf organization looks like.

-To be honest, I haven’t shared about my bookshelf organization before because it’s not that impressive.
+To be honest, I avoided sharing about my bookshelf organization for a long time because it’s not that impressive.

 You might expect someone with a master’s degree in library and information studies and a background as a children’s librarian to have a super serious system. . . but I don’t.